 A major shift is regional retention: APAC study destinations are increasingly keeping students from within the region who previously travelled to Western institutions.

-Singapore & Malaysia: +50% more students compared to 2019 (positioned as regional hubs with English-medium programmes).
+Singapore & Malaysia: +50% more students compared to 2019 (positioned as regional hubs with English-medium programmes)

-South Korea & Japan: +54,000 more students compared to 2019 (supported by government-funded strategies).
+South Korea & Japan: 54,000 more students compared to 2019 (supported by government-funded international student strategies)

 Europe is benefitting as a “stability + pricing” alternative

-Europe is increasingly capturing APAC demand that might previously have defaulted to Canada, Australia, or the US.
-Destinations such as Germany, France, Spain, and Italy are well-positioned because they combine:
+Europe is increasingly capturing APAC student demand that might previously have defaulted to Canada, Australia, or the US - particularly among students who are more price-sensitive and risk-aware.

-Relative affordability and a comparatively stable visa environment.
+comparatively stable visa environment,

 What works now?